Online Exam Information

 - Fill out the form.
 Make sure the Andrews ID number, proctor’s e-mail and name are correct before submitting.

-- If living in Berrien Springs, click the button selecting Berrien as the testing location.
+- If you are living in Berrien Springs, click the button to select Berrien as the testing location.
 As you will take the exam at the School of Distance Education, the proctor is filled in for you.
 CAUTION!
 If you will be away from Berrien during the weeks when you need to take an exam, then do NOT select Berrien, as you will need to arrange for a proctor in the country and city you will be when taking the exam.

 When can I request an exam?